aldenq/Yodel/README.md

     using something in the 2.4ghz band (channels 1-11) will give best results. some leakage between channels will occur, in other words, if you are sending on channel 1
-    some of your messages can still be picked up by a robot listening on channel 2 increasing the distrance between the channels will reduce this.
+    some of your messages can still be picked up by a robot listening on channel 2 increasing the distance between the channels will reduce this.
   #### yodel.setPower(int (dBm))

     set transmission power, using this may damage your wifi hardware.